laminas/laminas-mvc/docs/book/controllers.md

 custom dispatch logic for every controller, particularly as it's not unusual or uncommon for a single controller to handle several related types of requests.

-To provide convenience, zend-mvc also defines several interfaces that, when implemented, can provide controllers with additional capabilities.
+To provide convenience, laminas-mvc also defines several interfaces that, when implemented, can provide controllers with additional capabilities.

 ## Common Interfaces Used With Controllers

 ### InjectApplicationEvent

-The `Zend\Mvc\InjectApplicationEventInterface` hints to the `Application` instance that it should inject its `MvcEvent` into the controller itself.
+The `Laminas\Mvc\InjectApplicationEventInterface` hints to the `Application` instance that it should inject its `MvcEvent` into the controller itself.
 Why would this be useful?